 These IUDs contain a progestin (progesterone-like hormone) called levonorgestrel, which is continuously released into the endometrial cavity from the IUD.
 This type of IUD works by thickening the mucus plug in the cervix (the entrance to the uterus), thus blocking sperm entry and preventing conception.
 These devices are FDA approved to provide contraception for up to 8 years (5 years in the case of Kyleena).

 Because the progestin releasing IUD releases a low continuous dose of a progestin into the uterus, it can decrease menstrual flow and improve some other conditions that typically cause excessive bleeding or uterine pain such as endometriosis, adenomyosis, fibroids, or endometrial hyperplasia.
 The progestin releasing IUD can serve as both a treatment for menstrual issues and an effective birth control option.
-It can even be used to provide intrauterine progestin in conjunction with systemic estrogen therapy after menopause.
+It can even be used to provide intrauterine progestin in conjunction with systemic estrogen therapy after menopause, and is a great solution for controlling the heavy, irregular bleeding that often accompanies the years comprising the perimenopausal transition.

 This IUD contains copper, which is released locally into the endometrial cavity.
-The Paragard IUD reduces sperm motility and function to prevent conception.
-It is FDA approved for up to 10 years for contraception.
+Copper ions from the Paragard IUD alter the cervical mucus and create a toxic environment for sperm, thus preventing conception.
+Paragard is FDA approved for 10 years for contraception.

 Effectiveness for Contraception